Robo-Meister/ai-context-framework/docs/dev/goal_feedback_loop.md

 ## Event-Driven Updates
 When a new action appears, send it to the worker through a queue or message channel.
 The worker computes suggestions only when history or goal state changes, limiting needless work.

 ``FeedbackEventBus`` offers a minimal publish/subscribe interface.
-TODO: replace with an async queue or external message broker.
+For higher throughput deployments attach ``AsyncFeedbackEventBus`` or adapt the ``GoalFeedbackWorker._handle_event`` callback to your message broker of choice so that goal and action updates arrive without relying on the periodic poller.

 ## Suggestion Logic
 Instantiate `GoalDrivenFeedbackLoop` with a strategy such as `SimpleGoalFeedbackStrategy` or `PersonalityGoalFeedbackStrategy`.
 Call `suggest_actions` with the current history and new actions to receive nudges toward the goal state.